 Noelle began focusing on training youth athletes after watching her son's and their peers on their practice fields.

 "I witnessed many passionate athletes wanting to excel in their sports but lacked the guidance on how to properly use and fuel their bodies.
 I realized that the majority of coaches could teach their athletes and players how to " play the game".
 But they couldn't make them "STRONGER to the play game"!
 I don't mean Hulk strong, but I do mean core strong, injury prevention strong, and of course confidence strong!
 It's been amazing to see kids develop physically and mentally.
 Especially when they learn to believe in themselves!"

 Noelle creates individualized programs for all G2 athletes.
 By training them daily, she creates accountability, she attends training and tournaments, educates them on how to use their bodies and motivating them to live a healthy lifestyle by creating great habits.

-Noelle, the Fitness and Nutrition Program are essential to developing the complete athlete.
+Noelle and the Fitness & Nutrition Programs are essential to developing the complete athlete.